Box office: 'Venom' launches to $80 million, 'A Star Is Born' draws $42.6 million

-LOS ANGELES (Variety.com) - The unlikely dynamic duo of “Venom” and “A Star Is Born” have livened up the fall moviegoing season with the best October weekend of all time in North America.
+LOS ANGELES, (Variety.com) - The unlikely dynamic duo of “Venom” and “A Star Is Born” have livened up the fall moviegoing season with the best October weekend of all time in North America.

 Tom Hardy’s superhero tale “Venom” grabbed $80 million at 4,250 sites for Sony and Marvel while the Lady Gaga-starring remake of “A Star Is Born” earned an estimated $42.6 million at 3,686 locations for Warner Bros. — well above pre-weekend forecasts.
 “Venom” smashed the record for an October opening, topping the $55.8 million launch of “Gravity” by 43%.